oracle-livelabs/developer/all-you-never-knew/labs/cleanup/cleanup.md

 ## Introduction

-In this lab, we will
+In this lab, we will clean up database objects associated with the lab.
+This lab is optional.

 Estimated Lab Time: 15 minutes